btry/glpi-erd/README.md

 ## Limitations

-The final image is not fully readable when generating GLPI core schema.
+The final image is not fully readable when generating GLPI core schema (too many relation share the same path and it is impossible to follow one of them, like in a plate of spaghettis).
 It should be sufficient for plugins.

+Relations between tables composed of pair of columns itemtype / items_id are not supported.

+A good explanation is available here: http://duhallowgreygeek.com/polymorphic-association-bad-sql-smell/

+Some aditionnal reading abour polymorphic relations: https://laravel.com/docs/9.x/eloquent-relationships#one-to-one-polymorphic-relations